 11. Garlic

 Garlic is another popular natural remedy for powdery mildew.
-It is rich in sulfur, making it an effective treatment.
+It contains natural sulfur compounds that may help slow fungal growth.

-Just blend 2 bulbs of garlic with 2 cups of water.
+Just blend 2 garlic bulbs with 2 cups of water.
 Next, strain the mixture and add one teaspoon of liquid soap.

 Afterward, dilute a quarter cup of the garlic mixture in a gallon of water.
-Finally, use it as a foliar spray.
+Finally, use it as a foliar spray, but test it on a few leaves before treating the entire plant.

-A much easier option is to purchase a product containing garlic that helps fight fungal diseases in plants.
+A much easier option is to purchase a garlic-based product that helps fight fungal diseases in plants.

 12. Compost Tea